frogman141/crigen/README.md

 ### Simulate a knock out experiment

-Generate 10000 cells (ncells_in_experiment) from 1 cell population (ncellpops) with 1 of 5 transcription factors knocked out per cell (ntfs_per_cellpop), 500 downstream genes attached to each transcription factor, simulated from a network of 9000 housekeeping genes (nhk), and run 2 simulations (nsimulations).
+Generate 10000 cells (ncells_in_experiment) from 1 cell population (ncellpops) with 1 of 5 transcription factors knocked out per cell (ntfs_per_cellpop), 500 downstream genes attached to each transcription factor, simulated from a network of 9000 housekeeping genes (nhk), and run 2 simulations per TODO (nsimulations).

 ```
 library(crigen)